 IZETTA'S SOUTHERN-STYLE GREEN BEANS & POTATOES

 I have very fond memories of this dish.
 My mom made this, usually on a Sunday, and served it with roast beef or chicken.
-If you had a little more ham, it can be a one pot meal.
+If you add a little more ham, it can be a one-pot meal.
 I will always think of her when I make this southern favorite.

 2 lbs fresh green beans

-3 slices bacon, preferably apple wood smoked, cut into small
+3 slices bacon, preferably applewood smoked, cut into small pieces

 1 yellow onion, diced

-6 small slices, country ham or honey baked ham
+6 small slices, country ham or honey baked ham, coarsely chopped 2 cloves garlic, pressed or minced

 2 T unsalted butter